lhehnke/serial-killers/README.md

 # serial-killers

-Project killR: Data on both male and female international serial killers and scripts for scraping, wrangling, and analyzing data on serial killers
+**Project killR:** Data on both male and female international serial killers and scripts for scraping, preprocessing, and analyzing data on serial killers.

 ## Description: serial_killers_data